Skip to main content

 Atlassian Rovo vs Pulse, choosing team AI for the modern stack

-Rovo works inside Atlassian.
-Pulse works across the modern stack.
+Rovo is strongest inside Atlassian.
+Pulse models the modern stack as a process graph.
 If your team left Atlassian for Linear and Notion, here is what fits.

-Atlassian Rovo reached 5 million monthly active users by Q2 2026.
+Atlassian Rovo passed 5 million monthly active users in late 2025.
 It is a significant product with real momentum.
 For teams running on the Atlassian stack (Jira, Confluence, Bitbucket), Rovo is the natural AI layer.

 But many software teams have explicitly left the Atlassian stack.
 They chose Linear over Jira.
 They chose Notion over Confluence.
 They chose GitHub over Bitbucket.
-For these teams, Rovo has weak data foundations because most of their work happens in tools Rovo cannot see.
+Rovo can index much of that through connectors now; what it holds as first-class objects is still the Atlassian slice, and the rest arrives as search results.

 This article is about the structural difference between Rovo and Pulse, and how to decide which fits your team.